peterzimon/docs-api/handlebars-themes/helpers/reading_time.md

 ---
 title: "reading_time"
 date: "2018-10-01"
-meta_title: "Ghost Handlebars Theme Helpers: reading_time"
+meta_title: "Handlebars Theme Helpers: reading_time"
 meta_description: "Render the estimated reading time of a post in your Ghost publication with a simple handlebars helper ⚡️ Read more about Ghost themes!"
 keywords:
     - api